AbhayPadda/R-Markdowns/README.md

 # R-Markdowns
 This repository has various R Markdown files with their HTML outputs.
+I created these while practicing in R using different datasets